 - Sales professionals deal with uncertainty on a constant basis.
 Not knowing whether their solution fits the prospect's problem, their prospect's budget, or when their deal is going to close are unknowns that salespeople encounter daily, so they tend to be much more comfortable with not knowing the answer to every problem.

 - Service professionals dedicate nearly all of their time to servicing their clients, leaving little time to pursue new clients.

 - Sales professionals, must not only find new clients, but sell to them, or they don't eat.

 - Service professionals are emotionally dedicated to delivering excellent service to their clients.
 They are deeply invested in fulfilling their clients' needs.

 - Sales professionals must distance themselves emotionally from their prospective clients lest the frequent stings of rejection become unbearable.

 We can see why service professionals struggle with sales; They are neither incentivized nor naturally motivated to pursue clients in the uncertain world of sales.

 This doesn't mean that service professionals can't sell, but these facts do illustrate why business development can be particularly challenging for those who are not intrinsically cut out for it.
 If you resonate with this, fear not; service professionals can leverage their most useful traits to support their sales skills.

 Here are a few steps you can take to become more comfortable with sales:

-- While you develop your sales skills, keep service in mind, knowing that you have something unique to bring to the table with your business development.
+- Remember the big picture: While you develop your sales skills, keep service in mind, knowing that you have something unique to bring to the table with your business development.